 Current activities include:

 In October 2021 the FLC joined forces with Biofuelwatch, Conservation North and Save Estonia’s Forests to file this complaint against Drax, the largest wood-burning power station in the world, under the OECD Guidelines for Multinational Enterprises.
 Drax uses greenwashing to persuade the public, UK government and investors that its energy is clean and carbon neutral.
 This complaint aims to make Drax comply with the OECD Guidelines on responsible business conduct.
-Download a copy of the complaint’s Executive Summary here and a copy of the full complaint here.
+Download a copy of the full complaint here.

 South Korean Subsidy Challenges